JPokemon/jpokemon-api/docs/source/apidocs/org/jpokemon/api/classic/ClassicNatures.rst

 .. java:package:: org.jpokemon.api.classic
    :noindex:

-.. java:type:: public final class ClassicNatures
+.. java:type:: public class ClassicNatures

    Defines the 25 classic natures (personalities) that a Pokémon may possess.

-Note that this class is final.
-If you want to add or remove natures, it cannot be extended; you must write your own lookup class.
+   If you wanted to add a series of new natures, the best way to do so might be to extend this class and add a few more static fields.

    :codeauthor: Zach Taylor

+   **See also:** :java:ref:`PokemonNature`, :java:ref:`SimpleNatureManager`

 Fields
 ------